fommil/luddcam/README.md

 For version 2 I want to focus on hardware.
 There's a few directions I want to explore:

-1. Night Vision: [e-paper](https://thepihut.com/products/4-26-e-paper-display-hat-800x480), much kinder on night vision than LED screens.
-2. Cost: running on the smaller a [Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), possibly with a [GamePi13](https://thepihut.com/products/gamepi13-1-3-lcd-game-console-for-raspberry-pi-240-x240), could get the cost to less than $50.
+1. Cost: running on the smaller a [Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), possibly with a [GamePi13](https://thepihut.com/products/gamepi13-1-3-lcd-game-console-for-raspberry-pi-240-x240), could get the cost to less than $50.
-3. Size: if power consumption can be optimised, and casings made small enough, it might be possible to have something that could control a RASA / HyperStar without  diffraction spikes.
+2. Size: if power consumption can be optimised, and casings made small enough, it might be possible to have something that could control a RASA / HyperStar without  diffraction spikes.
 That could involve an [external display](https://thepihut.com/products/m5papers3-esp32s3-development-kit-with-4-7-eink-display-960-x-540).
-4. Voice: a microphone and speaker could mean replacing the controller and screen, e.g. "how do I get to Casseopia?" followed by "left a bit, up a bit" responses.
+3. Voice: a microphone and speaker could mean replacing the controller and screen, e.g. "how do I get to Casseopia?" followed by "left a bit, up a bit" responses.
 Or a plug-and-play standalone autoguider.

 # Luddite Score